theobald-software/theobald-software.github.io/content/_en/yunio/index.md

 Welcome to the Online Help for yunIO.

-yunIO is a connector that provides a configuration platform for setting up connectivity between SAP and cloud applications. <br>
+yunIO is a no-code application for designing, automating, and integrating SAP processes in the cloud. <br>
 The service offers easy integration of SAP data and business processes in different platforms and applications.
-The extracted data can then be further processed  e.g., in the context of business intelligence, data integration and data analytics.

 ### Software Architecture

-yunIO is a Windows service that comes with an embedded Web UI. <br>
+yunIO comes with an embedded Web UI, the yunIO Designer, that can be accessed through a standard web browser.
+A Windows service enables connectivity with SAP. <br>

-The yunIO service is installed on a local or cloud-hosted Windows server environment.
+The yunIO service is installed on a local or cloud-hosted Windows server environment. <br>
-You can access the Web UI via a browser of your choice. <br>
-An Azure Relay registration can be used as a secure gateway to connect the local SAP system to the respective cloud application.
+If yunIO is installed on a local server environment, a Gateway instance of your choice (e.g. Microsoft om-premises data gateway) can be used for securely tunnel the connection

 <!--- ??? trifft das hier zu?--->
 ![yunIO-Components](/img/content/yunio/theobald-software_architecture_yunio.png){:class="img-responsive" width="800px" }

 ### Extraction Types

-yunIO offers two extraction types to cover a range of demands of SAP data extraction.
+yunIO offers three extraction types to cover a wide range of possible integration scenarios.

-- [**SAP Table or View**](./table-and-views) extracts data from SAP tables and views; allows joining several tables on the SAP side.
+- [**SAP Table or View**](./table-and-views) extracts data from SAP tables and views.
-- [**Function Module / BAPI**](./bapis-and-function-modules) accesses BAPIs and RFC function modules.
+- [**Function Module / BAPI**](./bapis-and-function-modules) accesses BAPIs and Function Modules.
-- [**Transaction**](./transactions) executes SAP transactions from yunIO to your SAP system.
+- [**Transaction**](./transactions) accesses SAP transactions without any SAP GUI interaction.